-As President of the Lawyers Association of Kansas City, Clay launched an aggressive agenda of member outreach, first-class programming, foundation growth, and organization re-structuring by capitalizing on the LAKC’s storied history and developing relevant and meaningful opportunities for its members to serve and prosper in the community.
-The LAKC is widely known for its service-oriented projects that promote the philanthropic and community-bettering aspects of its lawyer members, such as hosting the annual Run for Justice 5K to benefit Legal Aid, the popular annual LAKC Golf Tournament benefiting a variety of charitable causes, and next year’s state championship rounds of the Missouri High School Mock Trial Competition.
-Clay has been a barrister in the Earl E. O’Connor Inn of Court in Johnson County, Kansas, and his other bar-related memberships include the Johnson County Bar Association, Kansas City Metropolitan Bar Association, American Bar Association, and Kansas Bar Association, where he served for three years on the Legislative Committee.
+As President of the Lawyers Association of Kansas City, Clay launched an aggressive agenda of member outreach, first-class programming, foundation growth, and organization restructuring by capitalizing on the LAKC’s storied history and developing relevant and meaningful opportunities for its members to serve and prosper in the community.
+The LAKC is widely known for its service-oriented projects that promote the philanthropic and community-bettering aspects of its lawyer members, such as hosting the annual Run for Justice 5K to benefit Legal Aid, the popular annual LAKC Golf Tournament benefiting a variety of charitable causes and state championship rounds of the Missouri High School Mock Trial Competition.
+Clay has been a barrister in the Earl E. O’Connor Inn of Court in Johnson County, Kansas, and his other bar-related memberships include the Johnson County Bar Association, Kansas City Metropolitan Bar Association, American Bar Association, and the Kansas Bar Association, where he served for three years on the Legislative Committee.

 Cottey College v.
 The School of the Ozarks, Inc. , 299 S.W.3d 767 (Mo.
 App.
 S.D.
 2009).
-In the Missouri Court of Appeals, Clay successfully briefed and argued the appeal to obtain a favorable ruling that upheld the win he and his team obtained in the trial court where they had defeated a testamentary-capacity challenge and attempts to adversely interpret trust documents.
+In the Missouri Court of Appeals, Clay successfully briefed and argued the appeal to obtain a favorable ruling that upheld the win he and his team obtained in the trial court, where they had defeated a testamentary capacity challenge and attempts to adversely interpret trust documents.

 Robison v.
 Bd. of County Commrs.
 Of Rush County, 151 P.3d 864 (Kan.
 App.
 2007).
-In both the trial court and the Kansas Court of Appeals, Clay successfully defended a law-enforcement officer’s right to conduct background checks on an individual not suspected of any specific crime, so long as officer has legitimate purpose for doing so.
+In both the trial court and the Kansas Court of Appeals, Clay successfully defended a law enforcement officer’s right to conduct background checks on an individual not suspected of any specific crime, so long as officer has legitimate purpose for doing so.

 Sprague v.
 Household Int’l, 473 F. Supp.
 2d 966 (W.D.
 Mo.
 2005).
 After lengthy and arduous briefing, Clay successfully defended the use of an arbitration clause in client’s loan documents in obtaining dismissal of federal-court action.
 Clay and his colleagues obtained a full victory after a three-day arbitration hearing.